BirthdayResearch/defiscan.live/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: Bug report
-about: Report a bug encountered with using DeFi Explorer
+about: Report a bug encountered with using DeFi Scan
 labels: kind/bug
 ---